Show summary Hide summary

 - 🎥 Sasuke Uchiha, from the manga Naruto, popularized this first name worldwide

-- 🎭 The first name is associated with legendary figures such as Sarutobi Sasuke
+- 🎭 The first name is associated with legendary figures like Sarutobi Sasuke